 Remember the Sundays, the boot-wearing college rock darlings from London, England?

-The core of the group was lead vocalist Harriet Wheeler and guitarist David Gavurin, who started dating at Bristol University in the mid-1980s.
+The core of the Sundays was lead singer Harriet Wheeler and guitarist David Gavurin, who started dating at Bristol University in the mid-1980s.
 The duo added bassist Paul Brindley and drummer Patrick Hannan when they moved to London and started making demo tapes.

 Spurred on by the singles “Here’s Where the Story Ends” and “Can’t Be Sure,” the album reached No. 4 in the United Kingdom, and “Here’s Where the Story Ends” made it to No. 1 on the U.S. Modern Rock Chart.
 L.A.
 Weekly called it “dreamy folk-pop perfect for a day of rest.”